ncbi/MedCPT/README.md

 This directory contains:
 - Code for training the BioCPT retriever at `./retriever/`.
-- Code for training the BioCPT re-ranker at `./reranker/`. (under construction)
+- Code for training the BioCPT re-ranker at `./reranker/`.

 ## Data availability